CTFEDs/grid-workshop/decks/notes.md

 ## The Grid container

-We create a grid container by declaring `display: grid` or `display: inline-grid` on an element.
+- We create a grid container by declaring `display: grid` or `display: inline-grid` on an element.

-As soon as we do this all direct children of that element will become grid items.
+- As soon as we do this all direct children of that element will become grid items.

 ---

-# Grid
+# Grid - three columns, two rows

 ![inline](content/img/gridline.pdf)